vain/pdfPres/README.md

 Private notes can be viewed in a notepad on the left side.
 A file containing the notes can be loaded with the appropriate open-icon below the notepad.
-You can edit your notes from inside pdfPres by pressing the edit button or `[i]`.
+You can edit your notes from inside pdfpres by pressing the edit button or `[i]`.
 To return to normal mode either press the edit button again or press `[ESC]`.
 Of course, notes can be saved to a file using the save or saveAs buttons.